cosmos/ibc/spec/ics-3-connection-semantics/README.md

 Once a negotiation handshake has completed:

-- The created connection objects on both chains contain the roots of trust specified by the initiating user.
+- The created connection objects on both chains contain the roots of trust specified by the initiating actor.
 - No other connection objects can be maliciously created on other chains by replaying datagrams.
 - The connection should be able to be voluntarily & cleanly closed by both blockchains.
 - The connection should be able to be immediately closed upon discovery of a consensus equivocation.